chenxiaolong/BCR/README.md

 * Material You dynamic theming
 * No persistent notification unless a recording is in progress
 * No network access permission
-* Works with call screening on Pixel devices (records the caller, but not the automated system)
 * Supports both Magisk and KernelSU

 ## Non-features